johnwcowan/pdp8x/arch.md

 ## Jump instructions

  * If FOPX is 0x0,
-   then if FAC is zero then set FPC to FY;
+   then if AC is zero then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JEQ.

  * If FOPX is 0x1,
-   then if FAC is not negative then set FPC to FY;
+   then if AC is not negative then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JGE.

  * If FOPX is 0x2,
-   then if FAC is not positive then set FPC to FY;
+   then if AC is not positive then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JLE.

  * If FOPX is 0x3,
-   then set FPC to FY.
+   then set FPC to Y.
    The assembler mnemonic is JA.

  * If FOPX is 0x4,
-   then if FAC is not zero then set FPC to FY;
+   then if AC is not zero then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JNE.

  * If FOPX is 0x5,
-   then if FAC is negative then set FPC to FY;
+   then if AC is negative then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JLT.

  * If FOPX is 0x6,
-   then if FAC is positive then set FPC to FY;
+   then if AC is positive then set FPC to Y;
    otherwise do nothing.
   The assembler mnemonic is JGT.

- * If FOP is 0x12, then set FPC to FY.
+ * If FOP is 0x12, then set FPC to Y.
    The assembler mnemonic is JXN.

  * If FOPX is 0x7,
-   then if FAC is less than -2^32^ or greater than 2^32-1 then set FPC to FY;
+   then if AC is less than -2^32^ or greater than 2^32-1 then set FPC to Y;
    otherwise do nothing.
    The assembler mnemonic is JAL.

  * If FOPX is 0xA,
-   set M[FY] to a JA instruction
+   set M[Y] to a JA instruction
-   that when executed will jump indirectly via FY + 1, set M[FY+1] to FPC, and set FPC to FY + 2, ignoring overflow.
+   that when executed will jump indirectly via Y + 1, set M[Y+1] to FPC, and set FPC to Y + 2, ignoring overflow.
    The assembler mnemonic is JSA.

  * If FOPX is 0xB,
-   set M[FY] to FPC
+   set M[Y] to FPC
-   and then set M[FY+1] to FPC + 1, ignoring overflow.
+   and then set M[Y+1] to FPC + 1, ignoring overflow.
-   Then set FPC to FY + 1, ignoring overflow.
+   Then set FPC to Y + 1, ignoring overflow.
    If FPC > H, set FPC to 0.
    The assembler mnemonic is JSR.

 ## Other instructions

  * If FOPX is 0x8,
-   set FX0 to FY.
+   set IX0 to Y.
    The assembler mnemonic is SETX.

  * If FOPX is 0x9,
-   set FBASE to FY.
+   set BASE to Y.
    The assembler mnemonic is SETB.